How to Delete Your Facebook Reviews

 open review settings

-5. Switch the “Show Reviews” button to off, then click “Save”.
+5. Toggle the “Show Reviews” button to off, then click “Save.”

 save

-We do not recommend this option for any business.
-Remember: reviews are a valuable marketing opportunity for your business.
+• Reviews are a valuable marketing opportunity for your business.
 Choosing to do this will delete your positive reviews as well as your negative ones.
-Since 92% of customers consult reviews before making a purchase decision, some customers might not feel like going to your business if it doesn’t have public reviews.
+92% of customers consult reviews before making a purchase decision, and some customers might not feel like going to your business if it doesn’t have public reviews.

-That’s not all.
-Once you delete your Facebook reviews, your customers will also no longer have the option of checking in to your business.
-This is valuable exposure that you would be missing out on, as check-ins are shared in the news feed for all to see.
+• Also, once you delete your Facebook reviews, your customers will no longer be able to check in to your business.
+This is valuable exposure you would miss out on, as check-ins are shared in the news feed for all to see.

-If you’re looking to take your profile off the Internet entirely, check out our guide to deleting your Facebook business page
+If you want to take your profile off the Internet, check out our guide to deleting your Facebook business page

 respond to reviews